Eating Healthy over Winter

 Try not to overfill your plate and if you do want to have seconds, wait approximately 20 minutes before going back.
 This gives your stomach time to report back to your brain and let it know if it is full or not.

 Good for the body.
 Good for the soul.
 Over winter, keep your body warm with yummy winter meals like casseroles and soups.
 Nourishing and flavoursome, a good soup will be packed with veggies to keep our immunity up over winter but also warm us up.
 We recommend adding in some mushrooms to a soup or casserole.
 They are a great addition to any winter diet, because of the antiviral and antibacterial properties they possess, which fight infection.
-(We’ve got a delicious mushroom soup on our menu that is a winter favourite).
+(We have a delicious range of soups on our menu that are perfect for Winter).

 By filling up on traditional healthy, winter warmers, the temptation to stock up on chocolate and snacks later in the afternoon/evening is less likely.